SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 What to Do Nearby

-There are several cool places to check out near the Lyon Street Steps.
+There are several excellent places to check out near the Lyon Street Steps.
 These are just a few of my recommendations.

-• Famous Houses: You will also find some famous houses not too far away.
+• Famous Houses: You will also find some famous houses close by.
 If you are a fan of Princess Diaries, you might recognize the house at 2601 Lyon Street as the front of Anthony R Grove High School in the movie.
-You will find this at the bottom of the Lyon Street Steps.
+You will find this at the bottom of the Lyon Street Stairs.
 Others nearby include the house from Mrs. Doubtfire (2640 Steiner Street), the house used in Party of Five (2311 Broadway Street), and the outside of the house used in the TV show Full House (1709 Broderick Street).
 You can also check out the Movie Tour, which includes a cruise past many of these famous houses.

 • Presidio: On the western side of the Lyon Street Steps is the Presidio.
-This former army base is a great place to go hiking, biking, or just hang out on the beach.
-It's where you will find the Disney Museum, the National Cemetery, and some pieces of art by Andy Goldsworthy.
-You can enter through the Lombard Street Gate which is four blocks south of the stairs right on Lyon Street.
+This former army base is a great place to go hiking, biking, or hang out on the beach.
+It's where you will find the Disney Museum, the National Cemetery, and some art pieces by Andy Goldsworthy.
+You can enter through the Lombard Street Gate four blocks south of the stairs right on Lyon Street.

-• Palace of Fine Arts: You will see the magnificent dome of the Palace of Fine Arts at the top of the stairs and it's a fun, free place to visit.
+• Palace of Fine Arts: You will see the magnificent dome of the Palace of Fine Arts at the top of the stairs which is a fun, free place to visit.
 The original building was a temporary structure built for the 1915 Panama Pacific Exposition.
 It was such a popular building that they quickly worked on it to make it a permanent piece in SF history.
-Here you can admire the lovely decorations and have a picnic on the lake.
+Here you can admire the lovely decorations and picnic on the lake.

 • Walt Disney Museum: You'll also find the Walt Disney Museum not too far away from the steps.
-Inside the Presidio, this interesting museum offers a look at Walt Disney's life from his early days up until his death.
+Inside the Presidio, this fascinating museum looks at Walt Disney's life from his early days up until his death.
 Find advanced tickets here

 Here are a few more fun activities around San Francisco.

-The top of the Lyon Street Steps is at the end of Broadway at Lyon Street.
+The top of the Lyon Street Stairs is at the end of Broadway at Lyon Street.
 Once you see this sign, you know you are in the right place.

 Additional Staircases Around Town

 Greenwich Stairs: One block away from the Filbert Street Stairs are the Greenwich Stairs.
-These aren't as popular or as busy, but I love exploring them.
-They also take you to the top of Telegraph Hill, so you can visit Coit Tower.
+These aren't as popular or busy, which is why I love exploring them.
+They also take you to the top of Telegraph Hill, so that you can visit Coit Tower.
 See pictures and learn more about them here.

-My 8 Favorite Staircases: In addition to these wonderful steps, you will find other great staircases all around town.
-These are just 8 of my favorites.
+My 8 Favorite Staircases: In addition to these colorful steps, you will find other great staircases all around town.
+These are just a few more of my favorites.

 Lyon Streets Steps in San Francisco's Pacific Heights District